EdgarHernandez1234/AutoRoboticArms/README.md

 # AutoRoboticArms

-## Refined Idea: Two simply made robotic arms being able to function properly with an ai being able to control them from within my homelab.
-This Project is meant to expand my knowledge on Embedded Hardware, Software, and Networking.
-Because interdisciplinary knowledge is cool
+## Refined Idea: A simply made robotic arms being able to function properly with an ai being able to control them from within my homelab.
+Eventually I will incorperate an addtional arm.
+This Project is meant to expand my knowledge on Embedded Systems, Software, and Cloud.
+Because interdisciplinary knowledge is cool.

-## Current Goal For the week: Finalize hardware layer's file architecture this week
+## Current Goal For the week: Finish Sprint 2 of the Software Layer

 Starting May 16 2026